kyleam/blind/README.rst

 line script depends on docopt.
 Tests require pytest. blind can be installed with ``python setup.py install`` or similar.

-I created the GUI for a person that is using Window (without a python install), so I'ved used pyinstaller_ to bundle the program in a stand-alone exe.
+I created the GUI for a person that is using Windows (without a python install), so I'ved used pyinstaller_ to bundle the program in a stand-alone exe.
 The lastest version can be downloaded from here_.